-6. Individual Player Ratings: Teams will adhere generally to the individual player ratings of NAGAAA.
-Rosters will be submitted prior to the tournament and be verified to 2016 ratings (or the most current available).
+6. Individual Player Ratings: Teams will adhere to the individual player ratings of NAGAAA.
+Rosters will be submitted prior to the tournament and be verified to 2017 ratings (or the most current available).

 7. Coaches/managers must receive prior approval of the Tournament Director to add manually rated (non-NAGAAA league member) players.
 The Tournament Director, on the advise of the the Tournament Committee reserves the right to adjust individual player ratings as they see fit to ensure the fairest possible competition for ALL divisions.

 8. Uniforms are not mandatory, but similar colored/style shirts are preferred.
 Each player shirt must contain a number that is at least 4” high, on the back of the uniform, and unique for the team.
 Uniform exceptions may be granted on a case-by-case basis at the discretion of the Umpire or Tournament Director.